 Dr. Delaine Shackleton (Ammaturo) joined the Health Psychology Lab after completing her undergraduate studies at the University of Calgary.
 Her Masters and Ph.D. research at our lab focused on pain in older adults with and without dementia and her work has been published in the peer-reviewed literature.
 As one of her hobbies, Dr. Shackleton developed a healthy foods blog that was featured in the Huffington Post.
 Following the completion of her doctoral studies, she obtained employment as a psychologist with the Kelowna Psychologists Group.

-Rhonda Stopyn is a doctoral psychology student at the Health Psychology Laboratory.
-She joined our lab after completing her undergraduate degree at Victoria College, University of Toronto.
+Dr. Rhonda Stopyn completed her Master’s and Doctoral degrees at the Health Psychology Laboratory after completing her undergraduate degree at Victoria College, University of Toronto.
 Her work has been published in the peer reviewed literature and has been presented at major conferences.
-She is an avid pianist and a kickboxing enthusiast!
+Following the completion of her degrees, she obtained a position with St. Joseph’s Health Care and the Department of Psychiatry and Behavioural Neurosciences, McMaster University, Hamilton, Ontario.

 Ms. Tran joined the Health Psychology Lab after completing her Honours Degree at the University of Alberta.
 She also completed specific training in long-term care and has conducted research with older adults for almost two years.
 Her work has been published in the peer-reviewed literature and has been presented at a variety of conferences.